zaephaer/MLU-08-Iris-SVM/README.md

 Load from sklearn, using sns.load_dataset('iris')

 **Objective**<br>
-Making predictive using input by user determine the type of flower according to its fatures
+Making predictive using input by user determine the type of flower according to its features